juju/docs/src/en/howto-privatecloud.md

-Title: Setting up private clouds with Simplestreams
+Title: Cloud image metadata
+TODO:  Critical: review required
+       Consider renaming this file (e.g. clouds-openstack-images)

-#  Set up a Private OpenStack Cloud using Simplestreams
+# Cloud image metadata

 ## Overview

-When Juju bootstraps a cloud, it needs two critical pieces of information:
+When Juju creates a controller it needs two critical pieces of information:

-  1. The UUID of the image to use when starting new compute instances.
+ 1. The UUID of the image to use when spawning a new machine (instance).
-  1. The URL from which to download the correct version of an agent binary tarball.
+ 1. The URL from which to download the correct Juju agent.

-This necessary information is stored in a json metadata format called "Simplestreams".
-For supported public cloud services such as Amazon Web Services, HP Cloud, Azure, etc, no action is required by the end user.
-However, those setting up a private cloud, or who want to change how things work (eg use a different Ubuntu image), can create their own metadata.

-This page explains how to use Juju and additional tools to generate this Simplestreams metadata and configure OpenStack to use them.
+This "metadata" is stored in a JSON format called *Simplestreams*.
+It is built-in for most clouds Juju is aware of but needs to be configured if you're setting up your own cloud.

+There are a few ways to do this based on the design of the OpenStack cloud and your level of permissions with Juju and/or the OpenStack deployment:

 ## Requirements